ljeagle/zotero-chatpdf/README.md

 # Important note

-We have moved a new [home](https://github.com/papersgpt/papersgpt-for-zotero), this repo will not be maintained from now on.
+We have moved a new [home](https://github.com/papersgpt/papersgpt-for-zotero).

 New repo address: https://github.com/papersgpt/papersgpt-for-zotero